geoserver/geoserver/doc/en/user/source/webadmin/data/stores.rst

    *Choosing the data source for a new store*

-The next page will configure the store.
-(The example below shows the ArcGrid raster configuration page.)
-However, since connection parameters differ across data sources, the exact contents of this page depend on the store's specific format.
+The next page configures the store.
+Since connection parameters differ across data sources, the exact contents of this page depend on the store's specific format.
 See the sections :ref:`data_vector`, :ref:`data_raster`, and :ref:`data_database` for information on specific data formats.
+The example below shows the ArcGrid raster configuration page.

 .. figure:: ../images/data_stores_add.png
    :align: center